 - if it’s regulated;

 - if there have been any defaults or failed projects, and how they were processed;

 - if it offers buyback guarantees;

 - if it has a secondary market and auto-invest feature available;

 - what general reviews are.

-This basic set of questions will help to come up with a list of Litigation crowdfunding platforms that match your ambitions, feel reliable, and offer just the right risk-reward ratio for you.
+This basic set of questions will help to come up with a list of options that match your ambitions, feel reliable, and offer just the right risk-reward ratio for you.

 On top of that, we recommend studying the platform’s terms & conditions section, and if you run into any unclear provision, don’t hesitate to reach out to the provider’s support.
 It’s an easy yet effective way to see how transparent the company is and how it treats its clients.

 Crowdfunding platforms for Litigation projects offer options today for both newbies and experienced investors.